-Arguably, the most popular systems for medium to large commercial projects are now VRV or VRF systems, these are modular heat pump or condensing units connected to a number of room mounted fan coil units.
-The systems use copper pipework distribution systems to connect all the components.
+Arguably, the most popular systems for commercial projects are VRV/VRF systems, these are modular heat pump systems.
+The systems use a pipework distribution system to connect all the components.
 Refrigerant is used to provide both cooling and heating and electricity is used as the power source.

 Many options are available with various means of controlling, both locally, centrally and remote, you can have cooling only, cooling and heating or heat recovery.
 Heat recovery can be used in some buildings to reduce fuel consumption by recovering waste heat from zones that need cooling to others that may simultaneously require heating.

-Chilled water fan coil systems use a central water chiller providing chilled water to any number of room mounted fan coil units.
-Heat pumps are also available but more commonly 2-pipe systems only provide cooling as heating is dealt with by an existing heating system, or 4-pipe where a boiler is used to also supply hot water to the same room fan coil units.
+Other fan coil systems use a central water chiller providing chilled water to any number of room mounted fan coil units.
+Heat pumps can also provide hot water for heating and domestic hot water or for 4-pipe fan coil units, or under floor heating.

 Call us now 01342 830 600 or e-mail email@example.com